scala/scala3/docs/docs/reference/phantom-types.md

 }
 ```

-Note given the way we defined the phantoms it is impossible to call the `hide` as we did not
+Note that given the way we defined the phantoms it is impossible to call `hide` as we did not
 expose any value of type `Blinky` to the user.
 We cannot call `hide(MyPhantoms.assume)` as
 `assume` is protected, `hide(null.asInstanceOf[Blinky])` does not compile because it is impossible
 to cast to a phantom and `hide(throw new Exception)` (or `hide(???)`) does not compile as `throw` of